Is a Notarized Document Legally Binding

 Is a notarized document legally binding when?

 A notarized document has a legal status.
 It is a legal document and should be interpreted according to the laws in the state where it was signed.
 It must comply with all local and state regulations.
-Notarized documents are not sworn statements.
+Notarized copies are not sworn statements.
 They do not include a notarized seal.

 A notarized attests to the authenticity of a document and verifies that the signor is authentic.
 Although it is not legal, some courts recognize it.
 It is also accepted by the government to be a valid document.
 The document’s authenticity is also confirmed by its notarization.
 A notarized document signed by a third party is legally binding.